 (4) [11/May/2012:10:37:04 -0700]

 (10) (Windows; U; Windows NT 5.1; en-US; rv:1.7.7)

 (1) IP address

 The first data item is the IP address of the client making the request.
-A client could be your computer, firewall, proxy, smart phone and so on.
-For some people, the IP address is dynamic meaning that it shows as 18.104.22.168 on May 11, but it might be different the next time you visit.
-Or, in the case of some firewalls, it could be all the computers behind the firewall use the same IP address.
+A client could be your computer, firewall, proxy, smartphone, and so on.
+The IP address is dynamic for some people, meaning that it shows as 220.127.116.11 on May 11, but it might be different the next time you visit.
+Or, in the case of some firewalls, it could be all the computers behind the firewall are using the same IP address.
 Also, people who use VPNs usually have different IP addresses.
 Here’s a VPN primer from ExpressVPN.

-There is more information that can be inferred from an IP address about your location as there is a method for assigning the numbers.
+More information can be inferred from an IP address, such as your location.
+There is a method for assigning blocks of numbers.
 For example, internet service providers (ISP) or large companies may be assigned blocks of IP addresses.
-If you want to see how your IP translates, go to http://www.showmyip.com/ .
-This site provides some interesting information about your IP address.
+If you want to see how your IP translates, go to Google’s Q&A page on IPs.

 (2) Identity Check

 At first, I thought the displayed hyphen was a delimiter, but it actually means data is not available.
 The field is used for determining the identity of the client machine.
 The name was a little worrisome until I read the Apache documentation that states, “This information is highly unreliable and should almost never be used except on tightly controlled internal networks.
 Apache httpd will not even attempt to determine this information unless IdentityCheck is set to On.